promicroNL/mes-wizard/README.md

 ## 🐷 MES Wizard

 **MES Wizard POC** is a simple mock-up app designed to simulate step-by-step actions in a Meat Execution System (MES) environment.
-It provides a dynamic flow of operations such as confirmations, photo uploads, and label printing, powered by a lightweight Node.js API.
+It provides a dynamic flow of operations such as confirmations, option selections, text entry, photo uploads and label printing, powered by a lightweight Node.js API.

 ---

 ### 🚀 Features

 * Step-by-step action flow (one action at a time)
-* Dynamic action types: confirm, input, photo, label
+* Dynamic action types: confirm, input, select, textarea, photo, label
 * Automatically marks the final step with `finished: true`
 * Fully resettable session via API
 * Simple local image upload and form submission